Chandrama Mukherjee

 Post Graduate Supervision+

-I am looking for highly motivated and enthusiastic students preferably with CSIR/DBT -JRF fellowship to work in my group.
+I am looking for highly motivated and enthusiastic students preferably with UGC or CSIR JRF/ CSIR-LS or PhD category with DBT-JRF or ICMR-JRF fellowship to work in my group.
 Interested people may contact me at

 chandrama.dbs@presiuniv.ac.in with their CV and research of interest.